 The Turtle Beach Elite Pro 2 have a wired connection, so they practically don’t have any latency, which is great for watching movies and obviously, gaming.

 The Turtle Beach Elite Pro 2 SuperAmp is a great gaming headset that outperforms any model from Turtle Beach we previously tested.
 They have a wired connection, so they have negligible latency, which is needed for gaming and video content.
 They are comfortable and should not bother you during your long gaming sessions.
 The microphone is excellent for online gaming with friends and teammates.
 Their build quality feels premium and should survive a few accidental drops.
 Unfortunately, they don’t isolate a lot of noise and are leaky.
 On the upside, they are a good sounding pair of headphones and you will be able to clearly hear video game effects like footsteps to pinpoint the location of other players.
+See our recommendations for the best gaming headsets, the best PS4 headsets, and the best PC gaming headsets.

 The Astro A50 is a better gaming headset than the Turtle Beach Elite Pro 2 SuperAmp.
 It is a wireless headset, so it offers more freedom to move and it also is very comfortable.
 The Astros are one of the better gaming headsets we’ve tested, and their sound quality is a big part of their high scoring.
 The Astro Command Center is also a more complete gaming software that allows more customization and control, with features like a good parametric EQ that the Turtle Beach Audio Hub doesn’t offer.
 On the other hand, if you don’t want to manage battery-life and be sure to recharge your headphones every day, the wired Elite Pro 2 might be a better option.
 It also has a better microphone and better isolation performance than the A50.
 The AMP also gives you quick access to volume control that isn’t on the earcups like the Astros.